-- 9.23.4 As part of an application for tree removal, an applicant may be required to provide the following information: - a.
-Reasons for the proposed tree removal;
+- 9.23.3 The removal of mature trees on a lot may be replaced with either deciduous or coniferous trees (or a combination thereof). - 9.23.4 Further to the previous subsection, the tree caliper shall be measured at breast height (1.5 m). - 9.23.5 As part of an application for tree removal, an applicant may be required to provide the following information: - a.
+Reasons for the proposed tree removal; - b.

-- b.
 A description of the trees or shrubs to be cleared; - c.
 A site plan with dimensions showing the area to be cleared and any significant natural features on and adjacent to the area to be cleared; - d.
 A proposed schedule for tree removal and hauling; - e.
 The proposed access and haul routes for removing timber; - f.
 Arborist report; and/or - g.
-Proposed landscaping plan, if applicable. - 9.23.5 When considering an application for tree removal, the Development Authority shall have regard for whether the site to be cleared is within an environmentally sensitive area, and the potential impacts on adjacent lands, watercourses and water bodies. - 9.23.6 Tree removal shall be discouraged within 6.0 m of the legal bank of water bodies, wetlands and watercourses except where required as a part of a development permit application for shoreline modification to prevent erosion. - 9.23.7 Tree removal shall be discouraged within 6.0 m of the road right of way.
+A new landscaping plan that includes tree replanting. - 9.23.6 As a condition of a development permit for tree removal, all tree replanting must be completed within 1 year. - 9.23.7 When considering an application for tree removal, the Development Authority shall have regard for whether the site to be cleared is within an environmentally sensitive area, and the potential impacts on adjacent lands, watercourses, and water bodies. - 9.23.8 Tree removal shall be discouraged within 6.0 m of the legal bank of water bodies, wetlands, and watercourses except where required as a part of a development permit application for shoreline modification to prevent erosion. - 9.23.9 Tree removal shall be discouraged within 6.0 m of the road right of way.